IamTheLime/dotfiles/README.md

 .zhrc --> ~/.zshrc

-- Usually this can be esasily configure through p10k configure but this current config has customised virtualenv fetching from .local
+- Usually this can be easily configured through p10k configure but this current config has customised virtualenv fetching from .local
 .p10k.zsh --> ~/.p10k.zsh

 ## Tools used by zshrc